toolbear/soon/README.md

 * mental and physical well being
 * hugs & tacos

 The only opinion soon has about task or to-do lists is that you should use them.
-Out of the box it finds tasks from [Markdown task lists][GFM task lists], feature branches, pull requests, and GitHub issues.
+Out of the box it finds tasks from [Markdown task lists][GFM task lists], feature branches, and GitHub.
 Mac users may be interested in the [Reminders][soon-osx-reminders] plugin.
 Authoring a plugin for your favorite task list manager is straightforward.

 On the surface it has similarities to [a popular technique][pomodoro].
 Soon is a tool not a methodology.